LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

         lb1 --> foi
 </div>

-In this context, I believe the FOI request is reasonable.
-Public libraries compile their own data - so let's have those individual returns.
-It won't be aggregated, it won't be quality assured, and it won't have added-value analysis.
+In this context, I believe the request is reasonable.
+Public libraries compile their own data - so let's have those individual spreadsheets.
+It won't be aggregated, it won't be quality assured, and it won't have added-value analysis, such as the context of population stats.
 But, it's public data all the same.

 It was more complicated than that!
 It's an unorthodox request; not just asking for how many libraries they have or something, but still valid.

-The deadline was 13th October for those FOI requests to be fulfilled.
+The deadline was 13th October for those FoI requests to be fulfilled.
 Over half have been completed; many others are still either waiting for an initial response, or going through appeal processes.

-But I've learnt a lot: about FOI, and the difficulties of library statistics.
+But I've learnt a lot: about FoI, and the difficulties of library statistics.

 ### Commercial prejudice

-There is an exemption in FOI that means you can refuse the request if it's likely to commercially prejudice a person or organisation.
+There is an exemption in FoI that means you can refuse the request if it's likely to commercially prejudice a person or organisation.

 Briefing notes for the exemption explain the kind of thing that would apply.
 For example, if I were requesting information about CIPFAs performance in an existing contract.
 Or if they were part of a competitive tender, and I requested their rates in order to undercut them.
 It protects information about a provider that may be commercially unfair to disclose.
 Even then it needs to be shown that it is likely that the prejudice will happen.
 It's also subject to a public interest test, with the assumption that disclosure is in the public interest.